OWASP/www-chapter-belgium/tab_meetings.md

 ---
 # Upcoming OWASP Belgium Chapter Meetings

-## April 24th, 2025/: KdG (Antwerp)
+## April 24th, 2025 @KdG (Antwerp)

 On April 24th, we organize our next OWASP Belgium chapter meeting at Karel de Grote Hogeschool (Antwerp).

-We are please to welcome Robbe Verwilghen and *TBD*.
+We are please to welcome Robbe Verwilghen and Hendrik Noben!
-We'll have two talks centered around ethical hacking and bug bounty hunting, stay tuned for more details on the speakers and their topics.

 Agenda: